edysfy/Group_website/sysImp.md

   <img src="supporting_images/circles.png" width="550px">
   </p>

-The API allows us to display circles at each location, defined by the coordinates in the 'location' attribute from the geoJson data point.
+The API allows us to display circles at each location, defined by the coordinates in the 'geometry' attribute from the geoJson data point.
 We color these circles based on the so-called mood-rating that a user picks when making a post to our website – this provides the key functionality of the entire site, allowing users to see patterns in people’s emotions across the map, based on the circle colors.
 Blue => Happy, Yellow => Coping, Red => Sad.
 As the data is GeoJson, for each point Mapbox looks at the 'properties' attribute.
 You can use this attribute to display custom data on the map.
 We tell Mapbox to use the 'mood' attribute inside 'properties'.
 We assign a color for each value.
 The addLayer function can also be configured such that its visibility is based on a certain zoom level of the map; we utilize this so that when a user has zoomed in (to zoom > 9.2) the circle layer appears, but when they are zoomed out, the second layer – a 'heatmap' layer – appears:

   <p align="center">
   <img src="supporting_images/heatmap.png" width="550px">